October 24, 2017

 How is it possible to have too many tamales?
 Well, Maria finds out in the holiday storybook Too Many Tamales by author Gary Soto.

 The holidays are coming up, and usually that involves a lot of eating.
 This provides plenty of opportunities to find math all around us.

-It’s finally autumn, and here in Chicago that means there’s a feeling of foreboding in the air about when winter’s going to hit.
-A small comfort in the changing weather is that it offers some opportunities for winter math activities, specifically those that are relevant to students’ personal experiences.
+It’s autumn, which means there’s a feeling that cold weather is on its way.
+A small comfort in the changing weather is that it offers some opportunities for winter math activities.